fmrtl73/pxdocs/README.md

 If you want to make changes to the templates or CSS - these files live in the `layouts` and `static` folder of the [pxdocs-tooling](https://github.com/portworx/pxdocs-tooling) repo.
 Make the changes there and then re-update each of the version branches.

+If you've added a new branch to `pxdocs tooling` and Git can't find the branch locally, you may need to update the submodules from remote specifically: `git submodule update --remote`.

 ### Updating the theme to a custom branch

 Production build should only use the master branch of the [pxdocs-tooling](https://github.com/portworx/pxdocs-tooling) repo.
 For testing private changes, you can use the following: